 Get involved with an innovative new environmental project!
 The Coffee Run reuses "waste" coffee grounds from Oxford cafes, transporting them Deliveroo-style to be used as fertiliser in local allotments ☕️ 🚴 🌱

-Sign up to get involved with a weekly "run"
+Sign up to get involved with a weekly "run" during term time

 Turl Street Kitchen to various allotments around Oxford

 We take "waste" coffee grounds from Oxford cafes to local allotments where they can be used as fertiliser to grow new produce!
 The Deliveroo-style transportation process involves students cycling between a pick-up and drop-off point in the city, carrying coffee grounds in a bike trailer.
+So far we have used these recycled grounds to grow some oyster mushrooms, and are hoping to grow more this academic year - with your help!

 Environmental issues are big news and they can sometimes feel a little overwhelming.
 The Coffee Run advocates for sustainability but by tackling a tangible local issue.